fsprojects/Rezoom.SQL/doc/Rezoom/README.md

 complex transactions without incurring massive performance costs.

-This is a breath of fresh air compared to typical database work, where to get acceptable efficiency you must write large chunks of logic or pass around a lot of shared state explicitly.
+This is a breath of fresh air compared to typical database work, where to get acceptable efficiency you usually have to either write your logic in large chunks with minimal abstraction, or pass around a lot of shared state explicitly.

 ## Caching and you